 Images come in various types and formats.
 To ensure that your image search results fall within a certain file type, make sure to use the Google advanced image search option.
 This option will let you select the file type that fits your need.

 Alongside file types, images also come in various sizes.
 Sometimes, you need to be conscious of the sizes of images you share to make sure that it is easy for you to upload and for other people to download.
 Also, size will sometimes also affect the quality of the image if you wish to enlarge it.
 As a result, you should decide whether you need small, medium or large images to be shown in your image search.

-This is a similar to Google’s regular web search, where you can filter your results to match any or all of the keywords in a phrase.
+This is a lot similar to Google’s regular Web search, where you can filter your results to match any or all of the keywords in a phrase.
 The Google advanced image search feature will ask you if you’re looking for an exact word or phrase.
 In addition, it may ask for a selection of words, or even words you want to exclude from your search.
-Therefore, your results will be narrowed down.
+Consequently, your results will be heavily narrowed down.
 This will be helpful in specifying your results when your keywords have several meanings.

 Google Reverse Image Search: How to Use

 Sometimes, you know what you’re looking for, but you don’t know what it is called you just know what it looks like.
 Google understands that not everything can be put in words so the implemented the Google Reverse Image Search (GRIS) which allows you to search with images rather than text.
 This tool can be used multiple ways here are some: